chunvv/twitter-kafka-streaming/README.md

 # Twitter data streaming with Kafka

+### What?
+- Fetching realtime data from Twitter API by kafka and streaming these data to Grpc server
+- Refer to Grpc server(Golang): https://github.com/chariot9/notifier

 ### Preparations
 1. Install Kafka on your local environment
 2. Create the new topic named `twitter_tweets`: